albert-rz/fiveam/docs/articles/users_groups.md

 Managing users and groups is an essential task for system administrators, who have to ensure that the system is secure and runs smoothly.
 This also includes software engineers working with Dockerfiles.

-In this blog post, we'll cover the basics of user and group management in Linux.
+In this post, we'll cover the basics of user and group management in Linux.

 ## Current user